OrtizLin/ComicPush/README.md

 # New feature

-Now , user can input '查詢' to know what comics is registered now.
+Now , user can input ' 查詢 ' to know what comics are registered now.

 # Others